OverkillGuy/literate-wordle/docs/source/wordle.md

 # Literate programming wordle

-Rendering the `wordle.org` file as webpage and showing it raw, without any post-processing.

-Unfortunately, the sphinx documentation generator doesn't understand org-mode files, so I can't render this directly.
-The following is exported from org-mode to HTML, then included as raw (static) HTML inside sphinx, so as to keep the sidebar etc.
+Rendering the `wordle.org` file as webpage and including in the docs as-is, because the Sphinx documentation generator doesn't understand org-mode files, so we couldn't render this page directly from Sphinx the usual way.

 ```{note}